Suzanne Le Mignot: Professional career

 Le Mignot began her broadcasting career while she was in college, working from 1989 until 1993 at the University of South Florida-owned, PBS-affiliated, WUSF-TV in Tampa, Florida as a production assistant and associate producer.
 She also worked as a news anchor and reporter at Radio & Television Serbia, Trecan Kanal, and RTV Studio B in Belgrade, Serbia from 1991 until 1992.

 After college, Le Mignot joined WBBM radio in Chicago as a news anchor and reporter in 1994.
 In 1995, she joined WTMJ-AM in Milwaukee as an anchor-reporter.
 She also worked briefly as a news anchor at WGN-AM in Chicago before rejoining WBBM in late 1996.

 Le Mignot began working for WBBM-TV as a free-lance reporter in 1995, and moved up to full-time status with the station (and therefore quit WBBM radio) in late 1999, when she became WBBM-TV's correspondent for Chicago's South Side and south suburbs.
 In 2000, Le Mignot became an early morning news anchor at WBBM-TV, a role she held until 2001, when she returned to dayside general assignment reporting duties.

 In February 2002, the Chicago Sun-Times reported that Le Mignot's contract would not be renewed by WBBM-TV, and she briefly left the station.
 However, she signed a new contract in June 2002 and returned to the station.

 In early 2006, Le Mignot became the weekend morning news anchor at WBBM-TV.
-She current co-anchors with Mike Puccinelli, and she also performs general assignment reporting during the week.
+She co-anchored with Mike Puccinelli until its cancellation in 2009.
+However, she was later reinstated to the weekend morning show in 2017, just 4 years after the newscast was revived.
+She also performs general assignment reporting during the week.

 In 2007, WBBM-TV management considered promoting Le Mignot to being weekend evening news anchor.
 However, station bosses promoted Mai Martinez to the role instead.